nuertey/Nuertey-ConcurrentLEDs-Baremetal/README.md

 Essentially, the values of said waveforms are scaled and used as the duty cycle in driving, dimming, and brightening of the latter 3 10mm LEDs.

-## Video/Pictures Of STM32F767 MCU, the Running Code and LEDs in Action
+## Video/Pictures Of STM32F767 MCU, the Running Code and LEDs in Action (click on first picture for video link)

 [![Watch the video](https://github.com/nuertey/RandomArtifacts/blob/master/20210627_092109.jpg)](https://github.com/nuertey/RandomArtifacts/blob/master/ConcurrentLEDs-Baremetal.mp4)